11x-dev/hint-button-bug/README.md

     }
 ```

-6. Alternatively, you could copy paste the entire MoveTree.ts file.
+6. Alternatively, you could copy paste in the entire MoveTree.ts file.
-7. Verify both bugs are fixed when testing on the frontend!
+7. Verify both bugs are fixed when testing in your browser!

 ************************
 ***Conclusion***